meta-llama/llama-recipes/recipes/quickstart/Multi-Modal-RAG/README.md

 After running the script on the entire dataset, we have more data cleaning to perform:

-- Step 2: Cleaning up Synthetic Labels and preparing the dataset
+### Step 2: Cleaning up Synthetic Labels and preparing the dataset:

+Even after our lengthy (apart from other things) prompt, the model still hallucinates categories and label-we need to address this

+- Re-balance the dataset by mapping correct categories
+- Fix Descriptions so that we can create a CSV

+Now, we are ready to try our vector db pipeline:

-- Step 3: Notebook 3: MM-RAG using lance-db to validate idea
+### Step 3: Notebook 3: MM-RAG using lance-db to validate idea

+With the cleaned descriptions and dataset, we can now store these in a vector-db

+You will note that we are not using the categorisation from our model-this is by design to show how RAG can simplify a lot of things.

+- We create embeddings using the text description of our clothes
+- Use 11-B model to describe the uploaded image
+- Try to find similar or complimentary images based on the upload

+We try the approach with different retrieval methods.

-- Step 4: Gradio App using Together API for Llama-3.2-11B and Lance-db for RAG
+### Step 4: Gradio App using Together API for Llama-3.2-11B and Lance-db for RAG

+Finally, we can bring this all together in a Gradio App.

+Task: We can futher improve the description prompt.
+You will notice sometimes the description starts with the title of the cloth which causes in retrival of "similar" clothes instead of "complementary" items

+- Upload an image
+- 11B model describes the image
+- We retrieve complementary clothes to wear based on the description
+- You can keep the loop going by chatting with the model